 Part 1: Add evaluation expertise to the project team

-One dominant recommendation from program officers and evaluators was to include people with evaluation expertise to develop the project proposal from the start of the process through the completion of the project.
+One dominant recommendation from program officers and evaluators was to include people with evaluation expertise to collaborate in the development of the project proposal from the start of the process through its completion.
 Including evaluation expertise on the project team can lead to more clearly articulated program outcomes, refined logic models, and well-designed evaluation instruments and data collection protocols.
-All too often, evaluators are engaged near the end of a project and have to work with the available data, which makes rigorous evaluation difficult, if not impossible.
+All too often, evaluators are engaged near the end of a project and must work with the available data, which makes rigorous evaluation difficult, if not impossible.
 Given this recommendation of program officers and our experience, we offer three guidelines.

 Guideline #1: Recruit an evaluation champion to your proposal writing team